Post Date : February 24, 2020

 As the middle-east grabs attention by exploring its strategical location and aims to emerge as a logistics hub, the sultanates of the region are putting forth efforts by investing in infrastructure in different sectors.
-The Oman Aviation Group formed in Muscat in February 2018 aims to make the globe a smaller place to do business by empowering aviation, and enabling logistics & tourism.
+The Oman Aviation Group formed in Muscat in February 2018 aims to make the globe a smaller place to do business by empowering aviation and enabling logistics & tourism.
 Logistics Insider, in an exclusive interview with Mustafa Al Hinai, CEO, Oman Aviation Group, explores the challenges, technological developments and the future outlook of the aviation sector in the Sultanate of Oman.
+Edited excerpts:

 It has been observed that many forwarders and logistics providers have focused on the Middle East region of late.
 How do you foresee the future outlook of the region as an emerging air cargo hub?